 Dr. Elena Novak is an Associate Professor of Educational Technology at Kent State University, and program coordinator for the Educational Technology program.
 She earned her Ph.D. in Instructional Systems and Learning Technologies from Florida State University in 2012.
-Her research has been recognized with two international awards sponsored by the American Educational Research Association (AERA) and Association for Educational Communications and Technology (AECT).
-Dr. Novak is a managing editor of Technology, Instruction, Cognition, and Learning (TICL), a Past Chair of the TICL Special Interest Group, and a consulting editor of Educational Technology Research & Development.
+Her research has been recognized with several international awards sponsored by the American Educational Research Association (AERA) and Association for Educational Communications and Technology (AECT).
+Dr. Novak is a managing editor of Technology, Instruction, Cognition, and Learning (TICL), a Past Chair of the AERA TICL Special Interest Group, and a consulting editor of Educational Technology Research & Development.

 Dr. Novak has a B.A. with a double major in Computer Science & Economics and a Master’s in Economics.
 Her multidisciplinary academic background has contributed to the development of a research program that combines the implications of theoretical, practical, and technological approaches that help learners at different cognitive, knowledge, and motivational readiness levels to both excel in and enjoy their learning.
 Dr. Novak is interested in how video games and game-like learning environments foster cognitive and motivational processes that improve human performance and learning.
 She develops mathematical models that explain theoretical prepositions and serve as research and policy tools supporting more effective learning and instruction.
 In addition, her research examines integration of learning technologies in pre- and in-service teacher education.
 Dr. Novak’s work aims to provide educators with research-informed guidelines on how to integrate technology in elementary, secondary, and post-secondary education.
 Her research has been published in leading peer-reviewed international journals, such as Computers in Human Behavior, Educational Technology Research & Development, Computers & Education, British Journal of Educational Technology, Interacting with Computers, Learning and Individual Differences, Journal of Computer Assisted Learning, and Interactive Learning Environments.